flairNLP/flairnlp.github.io/docs/tutorial-training/how-to-load-custom-dataset.md

 Sam <N> Houston <N> stayed <V> home <N>
 ```

-## Reading a Text Classification Dataset
+## Reading a text classification dataset

 If you want to use your own text classification dataset, there are currently two methods to go about this:
 load specified text and labels from a simple CSV file or format your data to the